 Depressed natural gas prices can impact our customers' drilling and production activities, particularly in North America.
-The decline in natural gas prices compared to the first quarter of 2011 has accelerated the shift from natural gas shale plays to oil and liquids-rich shale plays.
-Gas directed rig count has fallen by 192 rigs, or 18%, while oil directed rig count has increased by 470 rigs, or 39%.
-This transition has resulted in additional relocation costs, inefficiencies, and cost inflation, all of which negatively impacted our margins in the first quarter of 2012.
-In the long run, we believe the shift to oil and liquids-rich shale basins will continue to drive increased service intensity, not only in terms of horsepower required per job, but also in fluid chemistry and other technologies required for these complex reservoirs.
-Pricing, however, may be tempered as competition increases in these oil and liquids-rich plays.
+The decline in natural gas prices compared to the first half of 2011 has accelerated the shift from natural gas shale plays to oil and liquids-rich shale plays.
+For the first half of 2012, the average natural gas directed rig count fell by 248 rigs, or 24%, from the first half of 2011, while the average oil directed rig count has increased by 460 rigs, or 41%, over the same period.
+This transition has resulted in additional relocation costs and inefficiencies, which negatively impacted our margins in the first half of 2012.
+Increased costs for certain raw materials, particularly for guar gum, also adversely affected our margins in the second quarter of 2012.
+The seasonal Canadian spring break-up, a period when road conditions hinder the movement of heavy equipment, had a negative impact on our results in the second quarter of 2012 due to the growth we have experienced in this market in recent years.
+We anticipate that this market will recover in the second half of the year as road conditions improve.
+In the long run, we believe the shift to oil and liquids-rich shale basins will continue to drive increased service intensity, but also in fluid chemistry and other technologies required for these complex reservoirs.
+Production enhancement pricing, however, may be challenging as competition increases in these oil and liquids-rich plays and our contracts come up for renewal.